District 4 Safe Routes to School Projects

 The team used all of the community feedback we received to create a list of recommended projects for District 4.
 Then, the team developed a “matrix” tool to rank projects by benefit and need, connectivity, and cost.

-Once released, these reports will be in the final draft stage.
+Right now, these reports are in the final draft stage.
 We will continue reviewing the recommended projects to create a final list of projects that will be constructed.
-While we are focusing on projects with high or very high cost and overall benefits, we are also looking at other considerations, like how close projects are to schools, opportunities for cost sharing, interconnected projects, and more.
+While we are focusing on projects with high or very high cost and overall benefits, we are also looking at other considerations, like how close projects are to schools,

 Get Updates from Safe Routes to School!